AyyappaSwamy-Sam/AyyappaSwamy-Sam/README.md

 - 📖 I’m good at **Linux, python, C/C++ language, Arduino C and Matlab.**

-- 💻 I’m currently working on **data structures in python, penetration testing and ethical hacking.**
+- 💻 I’m currently working on **data structures in python, web development.**

 - 📝 How to reach me **thatiayyappaswami@gmail.com**